 Export from Norway during the Viking age

-Norway is a country with many natural resources, and some of them more valuable than others.
-One of these resources were stones, for instance, Milestones (In Danish: Kværnsten).
-Milestones were in high demand in many parts of northern Europe because they were used for grinding wheat and other types of grain.
+Norway is a country with many natural resources, and some of them are more valuable than others.
+One of these resources was stones, for instance, millstones (In Danish: Kværnsten).
+Millstones were in high demand in many parts of northern Europe because they were used for grinding wheat and other types of grain.

 Soapstones (in Danish: Klæbersten) were also sought after, these stones were used to make objects such as cauldrons, drinking vessels, bowls, and many other useful items.
 The small soapstones were also useful, and they were used on the fishing nets, but also on the loom.